zachakbar/Dark-Mode/readme.txt

 = Can I set it to come on automatically? =

 Having Dark Mode come on automatically between certin times was a feature in this plugin that has since been removed as of version 2.0.
-Don't worry though, there is a helper plugin available here which brings this functionality back.
+Don't worry though, there is [a helper plugin](https://gist.github.com/danieltj27/8624d57c5e0f30465f963bc7838bbb7f) available which brings this functionality back.

 = Why was the automatic feature removed? =